-The WHO withdrew the report, and the researchers published their results in The Lancet on April 29, 2020.
+The WHO withdrew the report, and the researchers published their results in

 The number of people who experienced adverse side effects was roughly similar between those receiving remdesivir and those receiving a placebo.
 In 18 participants, the researchers stopped the drug treatment due to adverse reactions.

 What did the results say about the efficacy of the drug for treating COVID-19?